kristinemlarson/gnssrefl/tests/use_cases/use_p360.md

 Station p360 is located to the west of Yellowstone National Park, near the town of Island Park in Idaho.
 At an elevation of ~1858 m, winter snowfall can be frequent and heavy.
 The site has been recording multi-GNSS data since March 2020.
 Before that time, only the L2C GPS data are of reliable quality.

-The station is in a flat, grassy plain with no obstacles or changes in topography, so elevation and azimuth masks are not particularly required.
+The station is in a flat, grassy plain with no obstacles or changes in topography, so complicated elevation and azimuth angle masks are not required.

 P360 was part of [PBO H2O](http://cires1.colorado.edu/portal/)